FihlaTV/Electrical-mag/README.md

 Hello hackers!

-This is Mivia;
-This electromagnetic is the project we built in 2016;
-This app helped alleviate the conflicts in our residential area;
+This project(Android app) is used for detecting the tensity of electromagnetic radiation

-I am trying to built more useful app!
+I am trying to create more useful app!

 Cheers!